 Theresa Moran, Ph.D

 Director for Admissions & OutreachTheresa joined The Lang School in the winter of 2016.
 Before Lang, she worked at the NYC Department of Education and Committee on Special Education as a practicing School Psychologist.
 For three years, she served many families and students in helping pen authentic individualized education plans.
 Theresa also worked at The Child School, where she provided individual and group counseling to middle and high school students with HFA, ADHD, learning disabilities, anxiety, depression, and substance use diagnoses.
-Throughout her career, Theresa’s overarching goal has been to provide information and support to families, educators, therapists, and specialists in order to ensure appropriate academic, behavioral, and socio-emotional interventions.
-Theresa received a BA in Liberal Arts from Bard College with a concentration in Psychology.
-She earned a master’s in School Psychology from Queens College, then completed her doctoral degree in Educational Psychology at The City University of New York, The Graduate Center.
+Throughout her career, her overarching goal has been to provide information and support to families, educators, therapists, and specialists in order to ensure appropriate academic, behavioral, and socio-emotional interventions.
+She received a BA in Liberal Arts from Bard College with a concentration in Psychology.
+Theresa earned a master’s in School Psychology from Queens College, then completed her doctoral degree in Educational Psychology at The City University of New York, The Graduate Center.

 When Theresa is not working, she spends time with her husband and two boys in Queens.
 She enjoys reading, karaoke, dancing, traveling, watching movies, and dessert.
 She also loves elephants.
 A performer at heart, she attended LaGuardia High School for drama.